jjmacky/lm-toolkit/docs/index.md

 Welcome to the Language Model Toolkit!
 Almost daily updates in the form of language model docs, tutorials, and small-scale replications.
+Launched in mid-June of 2024.